Pepcioone/lifostack/README.md

-# LIFO stack in windows & linux cpp
+# LIFO stack in cpp on windows & linux